 10. In Wellness We Trust: The Science Behind the Industry

-According to the GWS, people increasingly want to separate the wellness wheat from the chaff, and more resources and platforms are rising because of that, in other words, “the wellness watchdog” appears.
+According to GWS’ wellness trends, people increasingly want to separate the wellness wheat from the chaff, and more resources and platforms are rising because of that, in other words, “the wellness watchdog” appears.
 This year we can expect a more thorough vetting process for all wellness practices and hobbies.
 Initiatives like wellness Evidence, WellSpoke, and WellSet are just the beginning for a more transparent, critical wellness industry.

 You can find the complete Global Wellness Trends Report here.